tokoinofficial/coding-covension/README.md

 ## Requirements:

-- There are 2 books which require Tokoin devs must read it before.
+- 2 books require Tokoin devs must read it before.
     + *[Clean code by Robert C. Martin] (https://www.investigatii.md/uploads/resurse/Clean_Code.pdf)*
     + *[Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact by Edmond Lau] (https://www.amazon.com/Effective-Engineer-Engineering-Disproportionate-Meaningful/dp/0996128107)*